hfran7school/SystemSoftware_Project2_Fall2020/README.md

 I did not include all 10 test files we were given because I do not own them, however I included one to show what my example test object was being generated from.

+Project 2 is an extension of Project 1.
+Much of what was used for Pass 1 is from my Project 1.

 I was marked off on this assignment because the extension for the object files is supposed to be ".sic.obj" and not just ".obj".
 However, this is a quick fix and will provide good practice when I learn how to patch files from Linux.